Food and drink

 Both mothers and fathers have access to baby changing facilities.
 You can bring prams into Tirpitz.

-We loved dogs, but regrettably they are not allowed in the museum.
-We offer the option of borrowing an outdoor dog crate (Size XL).
+We love dogs, but regrettably they are not allowed in the museum.
+We offer outdoor dog crates (Size XL).
 It is the dog-owner’s own responsibility to ensure that the dog is comfortable during its time in the crate.

 There is a coach car park west of P1.
 This is only for coaches.
-Please also note that stopping and parking are prohibited along Tane Hedevej.
+Please also note that stopping and parking is prohibited along Tane Hedevej.

 We aim to improve parking conditions.
 But we are located in a natural conservation area, so it takes time.
 We appreciate your understanding.

 Choose from short introductory tours, in-depth guided tours, and tours that provide insight into, and great views of the dune landscape surrounding Tirpitz.
-See our offers and prices here.
+Please call for booking: +45 75 22 08 77

 It is advisable for large groups to inform the Museum of their arrival ahead of the visit, and to plan their visits outside of weekends, peak season, holidays and bank holidays.
 You can expect to queue if you do not inform us of your visit.
 Saturdays and peak season are particularly busy, and we ask you to turn up well in advance of the notified time.